Gerhard Dorn

 Gerhard Dorn (c.
-1530 – 1584) was a Belgian philosopher, translator, alchemist, physician and bibliophile.
+1530 – 1584) was a philosopher, translator, alchemist, physician and bibliophile.

 Biography

 The details of Gerhard Dorn's early life, along with those of many other 16th century personalities, are lost to history.
 It is known that he was born about 1530 in Mechelen, which is part of modern-day Belgium's Antwerp Province.
 He studied with Adam von Bodenstein, to whom his first book is dedicated and began publishing books from around 1565.
 He used John Dee's personal glyph from his 1564 book, the Monas Hieroglyphica, on the title page of his Chymisticum artificium.

 Together with von Bodenstein, he rescued many of Paracelsus's manuscripts and printed them for the first time.
 He also translated many of them into Latin for the Basel publisher Pietro Perna and lived in Basel during the 1570s and Frankfurt in the early 1580s, where he died when he was in his mid-fifties.